leosoftlima/mining_git_flex/README.md

 https://developers.google.com/identity/protocols/application-default-credentials

 It is also necessary to provide searching criteria data (project id and language) by configuring the properties file at src/resources path (properties spgroup.bigquery.project.id and spgroup.language).

-Requirement to use GitMiner
--
-It is necessary to provide GitHub user data (login, password, e-mail and security token) by configuring the properties file at src/resources path (properties net.wagstrom.research.github.login, net.wagstrom.research.github.password, net.wagstrom.research.github.email and net.wagstrom.research.github.token).

 Compilation
 -